Best LSAT Tutors Review:

 Princeton LSAT Private Tutoring Review

 The Princeton Review is our #1 rated LSAT tutoring program, with good reason.
 They are usually among the top three choices for serious-minded students preparing for academic or professional tests.

 The Princeton Review LSAT is a comprehensive program with a full study course.
 This course has downloadable videos, text materials, thousands of LSAT practice questions, and dozens of official LSAT practice tests.
 Check out our detailed review to learn more about The Princeton Review LSAT course.

 Princeton LSAT private tutoring is an addition to these materials that can give students an extra boost.
 Princeton is known for having the best of the best LSAT instructors.
-Their tutors are no exception, scoring in the top percentile on the LSAT and graduating from some of the most prestigious law schools in the country.
+Their tutors are no exception, scoring in the top LSAT percentile and graduating from some of the most prestigious law schools in the country.

 LSAT Prep Tutoring by the Princeton Review offers a couple of options.
 You can buy in blocks of hours, getting either 10 hours for $1,800 or 24 hours for $4,000.